ethereumjs/ethereumjs-monorepo/packages/block/README.md

 }
 ```

+### WASM Crypto Support

+This library by default uses JavaScript implementations for the basic standard crypto primitives like hashing or signature verification (for included txs).
+See `@ethereumjs/common` [README](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/common) for instructions on how to replace with e.g. a more performant WASM implementation by using a shared `common` instance.

 ### EIP-1559 Blocks

 This library supports the creation of [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) compatible blocks starting with `v3.3.0`.
 For this to work a Block needs to be instantiated with a Hardfork greater or equal to London (`Hardfork.London`).